mozilla/data-docs/src/datasets/glam.md

 # GLAM datasets

-[GLAM](https://glam.telemetry.mozilla.org) aims to answer a majority of the "easy" questions of how a probe or metric has changed over time.
+[GLAM](https://glam.telemetry.mozilla.org) provides aggregated telemetry data in a way that makes it easy to understand how a given probe or metric has been changing over subsequent builds.
+GLAM aggregations are statistically validated by data scientists to ensure an accurate picture of the observed behavior of telemetry data.

-The GLAM aggregation tables are useful for accessing the data that drives GLAM if more exploration is required.
+GLAM data is also meant to be explored by itself: GLAM aggregation tables are useful for accessing the data that drives GLAM if more digging is required.
+Please read through the next section to learn more!
-Exploring the GLAM tables could take that a little farther, but still has some limitations.
-If you need to dive deeper or aggregate on a field that isn't included here, consider reading [Visualizing Percentiles of a Main Ping Exponential Histogram](https://docs.telemetry.mozilla.org/cookbooks/main_ping_exponential_histograms.html).

 ## GLAM final tables (Aggregates dataset)

 The following datasets are split in three categories: Firefox Desktop Glean, Firefox Desktop Legacy and Firefox for Android.
 The tables contain the final aggregated data that powers GLAM.

-Each link below points to the dataset's page on [Mozilla's Data Catalog](https://mozilla.acryl.io/) where you can find the dataset's full documentation
+Each link below points to the dataset's page on [Mozilla's Data Catalog](https://mozilla.acryl.io/) where you can find the dataset's full documentation.

+> **_NOTE:_** You may realize that the Aggregates dataset does not have the dimensions you need.
+For example, the dataset does not contain client-level or day-by-day aggregations.
+> If you need to dive deeper or aggregate on a field that isn't included in the Aggregates dataset, you will need to write queries against raw telemetry tables.
+Should that be your quest we don't want you to start from scratch, this is why GLAM has the `View SQL Query` -> `Telemetry SQL` feature, which gives you a query that already works so you can tweak it.
+The feature is accessible once you pick a metric or probe.
+Additionally, you can read other material such as [Visualizing Percentiles of a Main Ping Exponential Histogram](https://docs.telemetry.mozilla.org/cookbooks/main_ping_exponential_histograms.html) in order to learn how to write queries that can give you what you need.
+Finally, #data-help on slack is a place where all questions related to data are welcome.

 ### Firefox Desktop (Glean)